Leave a Legacy Gift

 Charitable remainder trusts offer a way to donate property and still retain an income source.
 When you make a gift through a charitable remainder trust, you donate assets to the trust, naming the Sacramento Zoological Society as the trust recipient.
 The trust will then pay you income for life or for the joint lives of you and your spouse.
 After your death, or the death of your surviving spouse, the assets within the trust are distributed to the Sacramento Zoological Society.
 This type of trust can offer great flexibility in meeting individual income and estate planning needs.

 Individuals who notify the Sacramento Zoo that the nonprofit has been designated as a beneficiary in their estate plans will be made a member of the Wildlife Heritage Guild.
-As a member of this elite group, you will be invited to exhibit openings, and on April 24, 2018, join us for a reception to meet the zoo’s new Director & CEO, Jason Jacobs.
+As a member of this elite group, you will be invited to exhibit openings and receptions.
 For more information, email the Development Director or call 916-808-3713.

 The above information does not constitute legal or financial advice and should not be relied upon as such.
 Interested donors should seek independent legal and financial advice from competent legal and financial advisors.
 To learn more about the best giving vehicle for you, the Sacramento Zoo encourages you to seek professional legal, estate planning, and financial advice.
 The Sacramento Zoo is a 501(c)(3) nonprofit organization; the tax ID number is 94-2861667.